rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 ### Witch Feats
-Begining at level 2, every time you gain a level in Witch you gain a Witch Feat.
+Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
 You may instead of a Witch feat take a Caster or General Feat of your choice.

-- *Focused Cantrip*.
+- **Focused Cantrip**.
 Your damaging cantrips do an extra die of damage per effect you're concentrating on.

-- *Scary Look.* (2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
+- **Scary Look.** (2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
 If they fail, they are frightened of you until the end of the scene (See: *Condition: frightened*).
-At 123th, 123th and 123th level you can spend +2PM to increase the DC by 2.
+At every 4th level you can spend +2PM to increase the DC by 2.

-- *NAME HERE.* Scary Look is now AoE.
+- **NAME HERE.** Scary Look now targets a number of creatures of your choice equal to 1 + your Presence modifier (min 1).

-- *NAME HERE.* Scary Look now makes target scared of all your allies.
+- **NAME HERE.** Scary Look now makes target scared of all your allies.
 13th level minimum.

-- *Cantrip asdaf.* Your cantrips have +1 to their DC, and +1 for every effect you're concentrating on.
+- **Cantrip asdaf.** Your cantrips have +1 to their DC, and +1 for every effect you're concentrating on.

-- *NAME HERE.* Advantage on CON saves to keep concentration if the save was triggered by someone affected by your Hex.
+- **NAME HERE.** Advantage on CON saves to keep concentration if the save was triggered by someone affected by your Hex or Scary Look.

-- *NAME HERE.* +x to double range of Hex.
+- **Distant Hex.** (while casting a Hex) +1PM: to double it's range.

-- *NAME HERE.* +x target an aditional creature when you cast a Hex.
+- **Multi-Hex.** (while casting a Hex) +3PM: target an additional creature when you cast a Hex.
 8th level witch.

-- *NAME HERE.* learn 2 hexes.
+- **Cursed Knowledge.** learn 2 hexes.

-- *NAME HERE*.
-Be able to change what attribute the target uses for a save
+- **Tricky Spell**. (while casting a Spell) +2PM: Be able to change what attribute the target uses for a save.
+Pre-requisite: 10th level witch

 TODO: give all the hexes some cool, gross descriptions and names. like they should make the target weird, slimy, neurotic and shit. really up the flavor of it